cfis/activejob-locking/README.md

 There are many other similar gems including [resque-lock-timeout](https://github.com/lantins/resque-lock-timeout), [activejob-traffic-control](https://github.com/nickelser/activejob-traffic_control), [activejob-lock](https://github.com/idolweb/activejob-lock), [activejob-locks](https://github.com/erickrause/activejob-locks).
 What is different about this gem is that it is agnostic on the locking mechanism.
-In the same way that ActiveJob works with many apapters, ActiveJob Locking works with a variety of locking gems.
+In the same way that ActiveJob works with many adapters, ActiveJob Locking works with a variety of locking gems.

 Installation